leviathangirl/hello_git/README.md

 # hello_git
-Only for git study .
+Only for git and github study .
 May GIT be with you.